gcanti/io-ts/Decoder.md

 # Extracting static types from decoders

-Static types can be extracted from decoders using the `TypeOf` operator
+Static types can be extracted from decoders using the `TypeOf` and `InputOf` operators

 ```ts
 export const Person = D.type({